|The Frankfurt-Tipp rating:|

-Samuel (Omar Sy) enjoys his life as a single on the Côte d`Azur to the fullest.
-He drives tourists on their yachts and enjoys parties with beautiful women in the evening.
+Samuel (Omar Sy) enjoys his life as a single man on the Côte d`Azur to the fullest.
+He drives tourists around on their yachts and has fun with beautiful women at parties in the evenings.
 The perfect life without obligations.
-But this ends from one day to the next when Kristin (Clémence Poésy), an affair from last year, suddenly puts a child in his arms who is supposedly his daughter.
-Before Samuel understands what's happening, Kristin is gone.
-The search for her leads the bon vivant to London, where he remains stuck for the next few years.
-As a stuntman he can guarantee a pleasant life for himself and Gloria (Gloria Colston) and he uses every second to take care of the girl lovingly.
-For eight years the two lead an almost perfect life - until Kristin suddenly reappears…
+But that comes to an end from one day to the next when Kristin (Clémence Poésy), an affair from the previous year, suddenly lays a child in his arms who is supposedly his daughter.
+Before Samuel realizes what is happening, Kristin has disappeared.
+The search for her leads the bon vivant to London, where he gets stuck for the next few years.
+As a stuntman, he is able to provide a comfortable life for himself and Gloria (Gloria Colston), and he uses every second to lovingly care for the girl.
+For eight years, the two lead a near-perfect life - until Kristin suddenly reappears.

-Nothing should be revealed here, of course.
-Just this much: some tears will probably flow in the last minutes.
-Some of you may feel that the finale is a bit too thick.
-In principle, however, Gélin did everything right: he worked towards it, but can still surprise the audience.
-He does without too kitschy scenes and instead has the whole thing commented on from off screen.
-The interplay between the images that are shown and what you hear is really heartbreaking - but in all its sadness it has a certain beauty and a positive note in all its sadness.
+About this, of course, nothing should be revealed here.
+Only so much: there will probably flow some tears in the last minutes.
+Some may find the finale a bit too thick.
+But in principle Gélin has done everything right: He has worked towards it, but can still surprise the audience.
+In doing so, he refrains from overly cheesy scenes and instead lets the whole thing be commented on from off-screen.
+The interplay of the images that are shown and what you get to hear is truly heartbreaking - but has a certain beauty and a positive note in all its sadness.
 And that really is a bit of a feat.